AARRR! Mixpanel for Pirates (updated!)

 Luckily for all of you pirates out there, Mixpanel is the perfect tool for tracking AARRR....

 The key to understanding user acquisition is understanding which ad networks, widgets, campaigns, affiliates or SEO/SEM are sending you valuable traffic.
-Dave McClure calls these "best-performing conversion channels" and emphasizes that these are not channels sending you tons of pageviews, but channels sending you users that users that do something meaningful.
+Dave McClure calls these "best-performing conversion channels" and emphasizes that these are not channels sending you tons of pageviews, but channels sending you users that do something meaningful.
 This might mean viewing a movie, downloading a plug-in, playing a game, entering an email address - it's really up to you.
 All that matters is that you determine your meaningful events and judge your sources of traffic accordingly.

 Mixpanel lets you easily track these meaningful events and segment them by source, campaign, medium, keyword, etc. Here is a sample Segmentation report.
 We are digging into an event that is more meaningful than a "pageview" - we're looking at a Browse, or search, event.
 Most likely, users that hit my landing page and actually browsed for an item are a good audience for me, and are much more likely to use my product than visitors who bounced after hitting the site.
 Breaking this out by ad source, we can see that HeyZap is the best source of traffic that performs this meaningful action.